How to Become an Interior Designer: Understanding Scale - The Focal Point Skip to main content

 The One-Inch Scale

-Let’s say, for example, that a dining table is drawn using a one-inch scale.
+Let’s say, for instance, that a dining table is drawn using a one-inch scale.
 On the page, the table top measures 3 inches wide by 4 inches long.
-Because 1 inch on the page represents 1 foot in real life, you know that this table top will be 3 feet wide by 4 feet long when placed in your client’s actual room.
+Because 1 inch on the page represents 1 foot in real life, you know that this table top will be 3 feet wide by 4 feet long, in real life, when placed in your client’s actual room.

 The Quarter-Inch Scale